-I did not recover my spirits all that day; for, do what I would, sad thoughts would thrust themselves into my breast, but at night I prayed fervently, and felt relieved-next morning we had lost sight of land, having gone round the north of Ireland in the night, and in the morning we were standing onward with a fine steady breeze and a moderately smooth sea.
-Many of our passengers were sorely afflicted with sea sickness, which is a most grievous dispensation-but I who have been so often at Arran and Campbelltown, was in a manner seasoned, and suffered but little.
+I did not recover my spirits all that day; for, do what I would, sad thoughts would thrust themselves into my breast, but at night I prayed fervently, and felt relieved -next morning we had lost sight of land, having gone round the north of Ireland in the night, and in the morning we were standing onward with a fine steady breeze, and a moderately smooth sea.
+Many of our passengers

+\ The spring celebration of the Sacrament of the Lord's Supper - the middle or end of March.
+The mate was correct.- Quebeo Mercury. were sorely afflicted with sea-sickness, which is a most grievous dispensation - but I, who have been so often at Arran and Campbelltown, was in a manner seasoned, and suffered but little.

 I shall not trouble you with a minute account of the voyage.
-Like all other voyages, it was wearisome-sometimes we had calms and sometimes gales, but I have reason to believe it was not much better or worse than most passages across the Atlantic.
-We were told at starting, that we should be thankful if we were not over six weeks-we were four days over it, but I was thankful notwithstanding.
+Like all other voyages it was wearisome sometimes we had calms and sometimes gales, but I have reason to believe it was not much better or worse than most passages across the Atlantic.
+We were told at starting, that we should be thankful if we were not over six weeks - we were four days over it, but I was thankful notwithstanding.

-We arrived at Quebec on the 15th of May, and I was just landed when I forgathered with one Mr. Corbett, a gawcy, sponsible looking man from Straven, who is Agent for the Canada Company.
-We took half a mutchkin together, and never was time better bestowed, for he told me more about the country in half an hour than I could have learned from all the books that ever were written on the subject, and he gave me a wee map of the Province, which, in the long run, will turn out to be very useful.
+We arrived at Quebec on the 15th of May, and I was just landed when I forgathered with one Mr Corbett, a gawey, sponsible looking man from Straven, who is agent for the Canada Company.
+We took half a mutchkin together, and never was time better bestowed, for he told me more about the country in half an hour than I could have learned from all the books that ever were written on the subject, and he gave me a wee map of the province, which, in the long run, will turn out to be very useful.
 He advised me to go well west, for there was little good land on this side of Toronto.
-He said the best land was in the Huron District, but advised me to look for myself.
+He said the best land was in the Huron district, but advised me to look for myself.

-When I told him that I was sent to look for land for some families in the neighbourhood of Irvine and the parishes thereunto adjoining, he was then more kind than ever, and gave me letters to all the Canada Company's Agents, and advised me not to stay a minute in a big town, where I would spend more money in a day than would keep me in the woods for a week.
+When I told him that I was sent to look for land for some families in the neighbourhood of Irvine and the parishes thereunto adjoining, he was then more kind than ever, and gave me letters to all the Canada Company's agents, and advised me not to stay a minute in a big town, where I would spend more money in a day than would keep me in the woods for a week.
 Accordingly he took me to the steamboat, the captain of which was a friend of his, and in her I proceeded to this place.

-I would fain give you a description of Quebec, but I only saw it from the river, for I was not further up the hill than the Neptune Inn, but if ye can imagine the Craig of Ailsa, on the banks of a river a mile broad, ye may have some notion of it-only it has houses stuck to it like swallows' nests to a wall, and fortifications bristling with cannons to the very top.
+I would fain give you a description of Quebec, but I only saw it from the river, for I was not farther up the hill than the Neptune Inn, but if ye can imagine the Craig of Ailsa, on the banks of a river a mile broad, ye may have some notion of it-only it has houses stuck to it like swallows' nests to a wall, and fortifications bristling with cannons to the very top.